mroberts1/BOOTSTRA.386/manual/index.md

 ------

-To this day we still have no idea what happened to Jay and time-travel, as far as I know, is still completely fictional.
+To this day we still do not know who Jay Peg actually was or what happened to him.
+As far as we can tell, he just vanished.
+Time-travel, as far as I know, is still fictional.

-My father kept the "prop" in a security box at the bank.
-In 2005 he knew it was a MicroSD card shortly after they were announced.
-The commercial ones at the time however, were megabytes and Jay's one, 32 terabytes was a million that.
-Years pass and capacity of the cards increased as new standards passed.
-In 2018, the SDUC standard was released that supported such capacities.
-It was then my father was confident about the true identy of Jay.
-However, he knew the optics of a man in his seventies telling wild stories about time-travel so he kept it to his diary.
+My father kept Jay's prop in a security box at the bank.
+In 2005 he identified it as a MicroSD card shortly after they were announced.
+The commercial ones at the time however were megabytes and Jay's one, 64 terabytes was over a million that.

-In 2027 he passed from a stroke.
+As capacity of the cards increased and new standards arrived, my father became confident about the true identity of Jay when the "SDUC" standard, whose logo is printed on the MicroSD card, became capable someday of reading a 64TB disk.
+However, Dad also knew the optics of a man in his seventies telling wild stories about time-travel so he kept his revelations to his diary.
+In 2029 he passed from a stroke.

 I'm his daughter, a software designer working at Tuchu Labs in Shanghai.
-While cleaning out his Palo Alto home, I discovered his journal and the security box.
-In 2030, I finally acquired something that could read it.
+While cleaning out his Palo Alto home, I discovered his journals and the key to the security box.
+A few years ago when capable MicroSD readers became available I carefully placed the half century old artifact with the faded logo in my reader.
+Somehow it worked.

-This book is what I found: Jay’s disk, my father’s notes, and a set of photographs I was able to license.
-The surviving BOOTSTRA members declined to comment, except Kat, who told me: "Reality is a negotiated struggle.
+This book is a consolidation of all I found: Jay’s disk, my father’s notes, and a set of photographs I was able to license.
+I'd also like to thank Tracy Kidder's son who gave me access to his fathers notes.
+They were crucial in the corroboration of countless passages.

+The surviving Sparkle members who worked on BOOTSTRA declined to comment, except Kat, who told me: "Reality is a negotiated struggle.
 Confidence is a fiction for fools."

+Lastly, neither I nor my editors make any claims regarding the rumors surrounding Jay Peg and time-travel.
+This text is an assemblage of the existing documents with clear provenance.

 As the months and years went on, my father increasingly used Sharaku as a metaphor for the computer itself.
-He wanted the machines to empower the user but not have power over them; for the common person to be able to influence the machine and not necessarily have the machine influence their own executive decisions.
+He wanted machines to facilitate but not shape the user and to give space for their humanity to shine.

-Sharaku became moreover his philosophy of tools: they exist to bring harmony to your life and need to exit before they're disruptive or a nuisance.
+Sharaku became his philosophy of tools: they exist to bring harmony to your life and need to exit before they're disruptive or a nuisance.

-But of course, there's a lot of money to be made, a lot of power to be had by broken tools: they hold your attention hostage as you chase fleeting harmony - one they temporarily bequeath you at a cost like some kind of narcotic.
+But of course, there's a lot of money to be made, a lot of power to be had by broken tools.
+They hold your attention hostage as you chase fleeting harmony - one they temporarily bequeath you at a cost like some kind of narcotic.
 These tools are fundamentally disingenuous, facilitators of habitual self-abuse in the name of expedience.

-Throughout the 2000s, his journal entries turn to bitterness and cynicism as he laments over the potentials of computing ravaged by the wreckless plundering of insatiable profiteers.
+Throughout the 2000s, my father's journal entries turn to bitterness and cynicism as he laments over the potentials of computing ravaged by the reckless plundering of insatiable profiteers.
 He writes in horror about the calcifying rise of a "digital feudal" relationship that continues to infect the core ethos of technology.

-I've tried to keep this text free of such negativity.
-The words of hope and liberation brought about by a digital village seem quaint and bittersweet but they still proclaim a powerful vision that we have the agency to pursuit if we only believe in it as well.
+We've excluded the negativity of his later writings.
+The earlier words of hope and liberation brought about by a digital village acting in good faith seem quaint and bittersweet but they still proclaim a powerful vision that we have the agency to pursue if we only believe in it as well.

-It's this renegotiation of technology that continues to be as crucialas as it was when stories of Ned Ludd were spread around the Liverpool Mechanics Institutes meetings in the 1820s.
-Technology ought not be solely for the capitalizing on new forms of labor.
+It's this renegotiation of technology that continues to be as crucial as it was when stories of Ned Ludd were spread around the Liverpool Mechanics Institutes meetings in the 1820s.
+Technology ought not be solely for the capitalizing of new forms of labor.

 My father believed in this: the ideal tools are free of this negotiated cadence - they under-ask yet over-deliver and facilitate without exploitation.
 That was his life's work.

 My goal now is to live his and Jay's legacy: to create software that I can interact with like my father interacted with Jay.
 That, to quote Kidder's famous work, is collectively, our Dream of Tomorrow.

 ---